-If you are 60 years old or older, a resident of South Carolina and without full-time employee benefits, you can enroll in classes at the College of Charleston.
+If you are 60 years old or older, and a resident of South Carolina you can enroll in classes at the College of Charleston.
 Each semester, approximately 200 senior citizens enroll in classes at the College.
 These students may be working toward a degree, auditing classes or taking courses for personal enrichment.
 Most senior citizens take undergraduate courses.
 If you are interested in graduate courses, please see the graduate school section.

 For the fall and spring semesters, the registration process is easy.